ricallinson/pi-pxe-boot/README.md

 	    netmask 255.255.255.0
 	    gateway 10.0.0.1

-Disable the DHCP client daemon and switch to standard Debian networking so we can use the static IP address we just added.
+Now disable the DHCP client daemon and switch to standard Debian networking so we can use the static IP address we just added.
 Then reboot so the changes take effect;

 	sudo systemctl disable dhcpcd
 	sudo systemctl enable networking